bit-bots/TORSO_21_dataset/README.md

           w: 0
 ```

+## Download Dataset and Labels

+TODO test if this really works like this. maybe also create just one bash script which calls all of these after each other

+Get dataset
+`./scripts/download_dataset.py --all`

+Add metadata to annotations
+`add_metadata.py`

+Optional create pickled version and visualize
+`pickle_annotations.py annotations_with_metadata.yaml `
+`viz_annotations.py`

 ## Documentation of the scripts

 ### Installation

-Follow these instructions setup the dependencies for the dataset scripts and the autoencoder.
+Follow these instructions to set up the dependencies for the dataset scripts and the autoencoder.

 ```
 # Clone the repository